Dear Delegates,

 - Career Skills: Skills gained in research, debate, and leadership are applicable to law, international relations, business, and public policy.

-- Personal Growth: Confidence, perspective, and maturity develop quickly when you engage in international discussions.
+- Personal Growth: Confidence, perspective, and maturity develop quickly.

 Fun fact: Many professional diplomats, lawyers, and global leaders credit MUN for their early exposure to international affairs.